stbnrivas/dataModels/Parking/OffStreetParkingZone/doc/spec.md

 ## Description

 An off street parking zone.
 Granularity level can vary.
-It can be an storey on a parking garage, an specific area belonging to a big parking lot etc or just a group of spots intended for parking a certain vehicle type.
+It can be an storey on a parking garage, an specific zone belonging to a big parking lot,  or just a group of spots intended for parking a certain vehicle type.

 ## Data Model